 The police helicopter can also see through windows during the day with its color HD camera, so if plants are on show and the police have the required permission to look through your window they can be seen.
 Police are not allowed to look into people’s windows with the camera unless they have permission or due cause.

-For plants hidden and grown in the middle of other crops or densely wooded areas, they can be seen by an overflying helicopter.
+Plants hidden and grown in the middle of other crops or densely wooded areas, they can be seen by an overflying helicopter.
 When visibly different from the surrounding foliage a grow operation can easily be seen by the persons onboard an overflying police helicopter.

 For far more details on how police helicopters can detect Grow Operations see this article: